studentinsights/studentinsights/docs/local_development_with_docker.md

 # Local development with Docker

-You can run the project locally, on your Windows or OS X machine, in Docker containers using docker-compose.
+You can run the project locally in Docker containers using docker-compose.

+You can do this on Windows or OS X.

 ### What does that mean?